robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     [Mon, day, timestamp, ip, id, msg1= Accepted, msg2 = password, ...]
     ```

-    > Do you see any successful attempts to log into the instance from the same IP or usernames?
+    > Do you see any successful attempts to log into the instance?

     You should see a match which indicates that the SSH Brute Force attack was successful.